Learning, Discovery, Reasoning Group

 Openings

-I am looking for self-motivated students with solid mathematical background and strong coding skills in machine learning and computer vision.
-Research experience in healthcare and biomedical applications is a plus, but not required.
+- I am looking for self-motivated PhD students with solid mathematical background and strong coding skills in machine learning and computer vision.
+Publication record in top-tier ML/CV venues (e.g., CVPR, ICCV, ECCV, NeurIPS, ICLR, ICML) is preferred.
+Research experience in healthcare and biomedical applications is a plus, yet not required.

--> Prospective PhD: If you are interested in a fully-funded PhD position starting in Fall 2026, please email me your CV, transcripts, as well as a brief summary on your background and research interests (Subject: "Prospective PhD 2026").
+- If you are interested in a PhD position starting in Fall 2027, please email me your CV and selected publications (Subject: "Prospective PhD 2027").

--> Current JHU MS / Undergrad: If you are at JHU and are looking for potential advisors, please email me directly (Subject: "JHU Student").
+-> Current JHU Student: If you are an undergraduate or MS student at JHU looking for a faculty advisor for research credit, please email me your CV, and a short description of your research experience and interests (Subject: "JHU Student").

--> Prospective Intern: Self-motivated interns are always welcome to join our group.
-If interested, please email me your CV and a brief summary on your research interests (Subject: "Prospective Intern").
+-> Prospective Intern: If you are interested in joining us as an intern or short-term visitor, please email me your CV and research interests (Subject: "Prospective Intern").